Summer is Almost here! Go Plastic-Free Starting This Memorial Day

 Here’s the biggest area where you can save the planet -- with your party

 Everything is ready to go; you just need plates, cups, napkins, utensils.
-The ultimate sustainable path for your party supplies is to incorporate 100% reusable items.
+The ultimate sustainable path for your party supplies is to incorporate 100% reusable party decorations and items.
 Depending on the size of your summertime soiree you can source your own cloth napkin, cutlery, and glassware.
 Or, you can source a company like Sustain LA that caters to zero-waste parties with all of the items and sustainable party supplies you could need, including water refill stations to accompany your PATHWATER bottles.

 Many of us are looking for plastic-free alternatives that don’t involve digging through our cabinets and drawers.
 Check out companies like Let’s Go Green and HAY!straws.
 There are a growing number of sustainable options out there to make any event easy to keep plastic free.